先頭へ

 Carbon-neutral precious metal adsorbent

-Employing industrial exhaust gas as sources of CO2 and heat for autotrophic cultivation of Galdieria is a promising option to achieve “cost reduction” and “content enrichment” at the same time.
+Employing industrial exhaust gases as sources of CO2 and heat for autotrophic cultivation of Gardieria is a promising option to achieve “cost reduction” and “content enrichment” at the same time.

-We have succeeded in mass cultivation of Gadieria through the heterotrophic batch culture system by adding a carbon source to the growth medium.
+We have succeeded in mass cultivation of Gardieria through the heterotrophic batch culture system by adding the carbon source in the growth medium.

-To make our adsorbent carbon neutral, the cultivation method needs to be switched to a highly efficient photosynthetic method.
+To make our adsorbent carbon-neutral, the cultivation method needs to be switched to highly efficient photosynthetic method.
 The development of the techniques to utilise industrial exhaust gases that are wasted and natural resources such as hot spring water is currently underway.
 We are also seeking the potential application of cell contents which do not contribute to metal adsorption to further reduce CO2 emission.

 Autotrophic cultivation experiment